-- August 2: University of Washington Professor Responds to Dr. Dolin’s Critic of Their COVID Model – After a UW Professor complains about my unfair attack on his university’s COVID model; I respond.
+- August 2: University of Washington Professor Responds to Dr. Dolin’s Critic of Their COVID Model – After a UW Professor complains about my unfair attacks on his university’s COVID model, I respond.

 - July 31: Dolin COVID Model Outperforms Academic and Government Models; Again – An analysis of the highly inaccurate big-three COVID models versus the always accurate Dolin model for the month of July with August projections.